library(BigDataStatMeth)Working with HDF5 Matrices

 By the end of this tutorial, you will:

-- Organize multiple related datasets in one HDF5 file
+- Organize multiple related datasets in one HDF5 file using groups

-- Apply best practices for HDF5 file organization
+- Apply best practices for HDF5 file organization in research projects

 2 Prerequisites